A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Introduction

-In particular, we have that $\beta_{\sigma,x} = \mu_{\iota \circ f}-\mu_{\iota \circ g} \pmod{2}$. \end{maincor} Johnson asks in his survey on the Torelli group if there is a definition of the Birman--Craggs homomorphisms that does not involve the implicit construction of a $4$-manifold \autocite[p.177]{johnsonsurvey}.
-Our definition uses a formula computed from framed link diagrams of a $3$-manifold \autocite[Appendix C.3 and C.4]{kirbymelvin1}.
-Proving that this formula is well-defined is done via the fundamental theorem of Kirby calculus and there is no dependence on Rochlin's theorem (see remark under \autocite[Corollary C.5]{kirbymelvin1}).
-Furthermore, there are proofs of the fundamental theorem of Kirby calculus that just use a presentation of the mapping class group \autocite{lukirbycalc}, \autocite{polyak}.
-We have given a definition of the Birman-Craggs maps that uses $3$-manifold topology and knot theory, which removes the logical dependence on Rochlin's theorem.
-One question, then, is whether it is possible to push the $3$-manifold techniques down a dimension and give an inherently $2$-dimensional description of the Birman-Craggs maps.
+where $\mu_{\iota}$ denotes the Birman--Craggs map for the standard embedding $\iota:\Sigma_g \hookrightarrow S^3$.
+In particular, if $g \geq 3$, then we have $\beta_{\sigma,x} = \mu_{\iota \circ f}-\mu_{\iota \circ h} \pmod{2}$. \end{corollarynonu} In his survey on the Torelli group, Johnson asks if there is a definition of the Birman--Craggs maps that does not involve the implicit construction of a $4$--manifold \autocite[p.177]{johnsonsurvey}.
+Our definition uses Construction \ref{hom_sphere_constr}, and a formula computed from framed link diagrams of a $3$-manifold \autocite[Appendix C.3 and C.4]{kirbymelvin1}.
+To prove that this formula is well-defined, the fundamental theorem of Kirby calculus is used, and there is no dependence on Rochlin's theorem (see remark under \autocite[Cor.C.5]{kirbymelvin1}).
+Furthermore, there are proofs of the fundamental theorem of Kirby calculus that only use a presentation of the mapping class group \autocite{lukirbycalc}, \autocite{polyak}.
+We have given a definition of the Birman-Craggs maps that uses $3$--manifold topology and knot theory, which removes the logical dependence on Rochlin's theorem.
+One question, then, is whether it is possible to push the $3$--manifold techniques down a dimension and give an inherently $2$--dimensional description of the Birman-Craggs maps.
 This would give a group theoretic description of the Rochlin invariant, as Johnson pointed out.